ramilamparo/react-form/README.md

 # React-Form

-React-Form is a controlled form state management.
+react-form is a state management library designed for controlled input components and simple and customizable input validation.

 ## Installation